yetanalytics/lrsql/doc/reactions.md

 ### JSON Format

-Reactions are stored internally in JSON format.
+Reaction data is stored internally in JSON format.
 For an example, see the [developer documentation](dev.md#reaction-json).

 [<- Back to Index](index.md)